 A Pilgrimage of Sound

-A PhD researcher and an artist from the Leverhulme Centre for Anthropocene Biodiversity collaborated to create a soundwalk through the city of York which encompassed elements of history and spiritual reflection.
+PhD researcher Chantal Berry and Laura Denning, artist in residence at the University's Leverhulme Centre for Anthropocene Biodiversity, collaborated to create a soundwalk through the city of York which encompassed elements of history and spiritual reflection.

 Performances